blaylockbk/Herbie/docs/user_guide/extend.rst

 2. **Private Template**: To include a template private to yourself, you can add a custom template to your home config directory.
 You would want to make a private class for locally stored model data or some special handling of public URLs.
 First, create the file ``~/.config/herbie/custom_template.py`` and write a template Class.
 Second, create the empty file ``~/.config/herbie/__init__.py``.

 .. note::
-    **Special Case for local model data:** If you have model data stored locally, such as from a WRF simulation, and you have an index file accompanying each GRIB2 file, you can use Herbie to subset the data and open with xarray.
+    **Special Case for local model data:** If you have model data stored locally, such as from a WRF simulation, and you have an index file accompanying each GRIB2 file, you can use Herbie to subset the data and open it with xarray.
 Follow the `local.py <https://github.com/blaylockbk/Herbie/blob/main/herbie/models/local.py>`_ template to create a custom class using the Private template method described.